-The Town had the following interfund transactions during 2005:
+The Town had the following interfund transactions during 2007:

-Payments from the General and Enterprise Funds to the Employees' Pension Plan totaling \$48,010 are included as operating revenue and expenditures of each respective fund.
+Payments from the General and Enterprise Funds to the Employees' Pension Plan totaling \$48,827 are included as operating revenue and expenditures of each respective fund.

-Transfer from General Fund to Municipal Recreation Area Fund for general purposes. \$ 46,082 Transfer from General Fund to Ambulance Service Fund for general purposes 14,763 Total General Fund Transfers \$ 60,845 Transfer from Cemetery Perpetual Care Fund to General Fund for general purposes \$ 1,078 Transfer from Ambulance Service Fund to General Fund for rescue training Total Transfers to General Fund \$ 3,078 Transfer from Conservation Trust Fund to Municipal Recreation Area Fund for improvements. \$ 18,588

-Amounts due to/from other funds at December 31, 2005:

-Due to General Fund from Head Start Fund for money advanced to the local child care center under the Head Start grant, pending reimbursement from the Federal government

-Due to General Fund from Capital Construction Fund Pending reimbursement on Federal and Colorado grants
+Transfer from General Fund to Municipal Recreation Area Fund for general purposes. \$ 55,650 Transfer from General Fund to Ambulance Service Fund for general purposes 17,765 Transfer to Capital Projects Fund for airport taxiway construction 6,801 Total General Fund Transfers \$ 80,216 Transfer from Conservation Trust Fund to Municipal Recreation Area Fund for improvements. \$ 828 Amounts due to/from other funds at December 31, 2007: Due to General Fund from Head Start Fund for money advanced to the local child care center under the Head Start grant, pending reimbursement from the Federal government \$ 101,371 Due to General Fund from Capital Construction Fund, pending reimbursement on Federal grant \$ 1,042 Due to General Fund from Rural Health Fund, pending reimbursement on Colorado grant \$ 17,453

-Due to the Employees' Pension Plan by the General and Proprietary Fund Types for the Town's 2005 retirement contribution
+Due to the Employees' Pension Plan by the General and Proprietary Fund Types for the Town's 2007 retirement contribution

-(14) Contingent Construction Payable
+(13) Contingent Construction Payable

 During the year 2000, the Town obtained two acres of land for a water treatment plant, in exchange for providing certain street, water and sewer improvements for seller's adjacent property.
 The agreed-upon value was \$114,000.
 The Town's obligation in this trade broke down into two elements: an obligation to complete certain improvements with an estimated cost of \$41,622, which were completed by the Town in 2001, and a contingent liability to pay the seller's obligation of \$72,378 for improvements in the event the seller develops the adjacent land within 20 years.
+During 2006, the Town paid \$15,160 for those improvements resulting in a remaining contingent payable of \$57,218.

-(15) Employment Agreements
+(14) Employment Agreements